Blue9/Launchpad/README.md

 Note: When compiling, make sure the file paths in `Sound.java`, `Menu.java`, and `LaunchpadButton.java` are correct.

 This project is neither affiliated with nor endorsed by Novation Digital Music Systems.
+Credit to:
-Credit to [SoNevable](https://www.youtube.com/user/SoNevable) for First of the Year samples.
+ - [SoNevable](https://www.youtube.com/user/SoNevable) for First of the Year samples
-Credit to [GHET1](https://www.youtube.com/channel/UCE65SfxnGGkudvPYlfRobCg) for some Bangarang samples.
-Credit to [Green ZL](https://www.youtube.com/user/gzl16) for See You Again samples.
+ - [GHET1](https://www.youtube.com/channel/UCE65SfxnGGkudvPYlfRobCg) for some Bangarang samples
+ - [Green ZL](https://www.youtube.com/user/gzl16) for some See You Again samples
 No copyright infringement intended.